hazelcast/hazelcast-nodejs-client/README.md

 By default, JSON serialization is used if the object is not `IdentifiedDataSerializable` and `Portable` or there is no custom serializer for it.
 When you configure a global serializer, it is used instead of JSON serialization.

-**Use cases**
+You can use the global serialization for the following cases:

-- Third party serialization frameworks can be integrated using the global serializer.
+* Third party serialization frameworks can be integrated using the global serializer.

-- For your custom objects, you can implement a single serializer to handle all of them.
+* For your custom objects, you can implement a single serializer to handle all of them.

 A sample global serializer that integrates with a third party serializer is shown below.